 Affordable Car Insurance in Niagara Falls

 Under the insurance system in Ontario, only a basic amount of insurance is mandatory, but all cars in the province must carry it.
-Most motorists opt for more coverage, since the cost of accident settlements can exceed the mandatory amounts of coverage.
+Most motorists opt for more coverage since the cost of accident settlements can exceed the mandatory amounts of coverage.
 Private companies supply auto insurance, usually through agents or brokers.

 Extended coverage beyond provincial minimums is easy to add and additional options can further customize auto insurance policies.
 Each addition increases costs, but many companies bundle popular services which may offer savings over adding features individually.

 Cutting insurance costs doesn’t mean reducing protection across the board.
 For example, both comprehensive and collision coverage are optional in Ontario.
 A driver willing to assume the financial risk of repairing or replacing a vehicle could save money monthly by declining coverage.
-This may be practical for drivers with older, low book value cars.
+This may be practical for drivers with older, low-book value cars.
 Those driving newer vehicles purchased with financing may be bound to carry full coverage by their lenders.

 Driving in Niagara Falls

-- Getting to Niagara Falls through Canada uses the Queen Elizabeth Way, a four-lane controlled access highwaythat extends from the western boundary of Toronto to Fort Erie.
+- Getting to Niagara Falls through Canada uses the Queen Elizabeth Way, a four-lane controlled-access highway that extends from the western boundary of Toronto to Fort Erie.
 Highway 420 connects the QEW with downtown Niagara Falls.

-- The international border between Canada and the United States roughly follows the centre of the Niagara River from Fort Erie to Niagara-on-the-Lake.
+- The international border between Canada and the United States roughly follows the center of the Niagara River from Fort Erie to Niagara-on-the-Lake.
 There are four bridges across the river, each with customs checkpoints for both countries.
 Two are within Niagara Falls itself.
-The Rainbow Bridge supports cars, bicycles and foot traffic.
+The Rainbow Bridge supports cars, bicycles, and foot traffic.
 The Whirlpool Bridge permits only pre-screened drivers carrying NEXUS cards.
 Queenston Bridge, to the north, and the Peace Bridge, at Fort Erie to the south, permit all traffic including commercial trucks.

 - The Niagara Parkway follows the Niagara River between Fort Erie and Niagara-on-the-Lake, passing through Niagara Falls about halfway.
 It’s a winding scenic drive with excellent views of the river and surrounding orchards and vineyards.
 The Niagara Region is the heart of one of two major grape and wine destinations in Canada.
 Wine tours (with designated drivers, of course) are popular with tourists and wineries extend most of the way to Hamilton.

-- Many visitors to Niagara Falls don’t realize that there is a regular “downtown” apart from Clifton Hill, which tourists regard as main street.
+- Many visitors to Niagara Falls don’t realize that there is a regular “downtown” apart from Clifton Hill, which tourists regard as the main street.
 The Queen St. strip is north of the tourist region and resembles a typical Canadian small city downtown region.

 Road Information for Niagara Falls